'We Need a Day.' Meet the Man Who Helped Create World AIDS Day

 Yes, yes.
 I’ll never forget Tom Wicker — who reached out to me saying he had been denied Social Security benefits because he had AIDS — or Bobby Reynolds, a very soft spoken lineman for a phone company who climbed up telephone poles for a living.
 He was one of the leading voices, and I got to see him in the hospital before he died.
 During the AIDS epidemic, every single person you covered died for the reason you were covering them.
 There was nothing before then, outside of combat, with anything even close to that kind of calculus.

 When I was working for the WHO, I was on a video shoot at the Mall in Washington when the AIDS quilt was on display.
 Each [square] is made by a family member with artifacts from that [victim’s] life.
 As I’m walking around, I come across one for a childhood friend from Larchmont, N.Y.
 To see that — it was just crushing.
 I fell to my knees and sobbed.
 It’s one thing to meet someone who has AIDS.
-It’s an entirely different when someone you know gets it.
+It’s entirely different when someone you know gets it.

 How did you come up with the idea for World AIDS Day?